Installing and Configuring MySQL

 Create PHP Scripts

 In order for PHP to connect to MySQL, it needs to authenticate itself.
-To do that, we will create a login.php file in /var/www/html.
-We also need to change the group ownership of the file and its permissions so that the file can be read by the Apache2 web server but not by the world, since this file will store password information.
+To do that, we will create a login.php file in in our document root's parent directory: /var/www.
+We also need to change the group ownership of the file and its permissions (see note below).
+This will allow the file can be read by the Apache2 web server but not by the world.
+This prevents the password information from being accessible to web users.

 sudo touch login.php